TromboneScott/Oscars/year/README.txt

 To start a new year:

-Copy folder to a new year.
+Copy year folder to oscars site and rename to current year.

 Edit categories.csv as a spreadsheet
 1. Update the categories as a few change each year